petedavisdev/petedavis.dev/_notes/blog.md

 # Blog

 ## Hi
- - I am currently writing about Front-end development, UX and my current favorite static site generator - VuePress.
+ - I'm currently writing about front-end development and UX.
+My current passion is creating JAMstack sites with VuePress.
  -
  -